underscoren/aoc2024/README.md

 This one was even easier than the above two.
 Match all, iterate over results.
 Regex to the rescue.
 I considered some absurdly complex lookbehind backreference pattern for Part 2 and decided I don't hate myself enough for that.

 The util package grows.

+## Day 4

+Better late than never.
+Got a little confused with my logic, ended up double-checking forwards and backwards.

+## Day 5

+Less mistakes this time.
+After part 1 I refactored the checking part of the solution into a function, then added some more data about the indices of elements at point of failure.
+Swapping elements in go is very nice with syntactic sugar like `a, b = b, a`.